MakerPrepLA/makerprepla/lessons/codeathon/codeathon.md

 It is better just to change the 2 coin directly into $2.

 #### Implementation:
-* Use a prompt to ask the user how many coins they wish to exchange.
+* Prompt the user to enter the coins they wish to exchange separated by spaces.
-* Prompt the user to enter the coins they wish to exchange and save these in an array.
+* Convert the return from that prompt into an array containing only numbers.
 * Use ‘map’ (the one you created earlier) to iterate over the array and produce a new array of the converted values of the coins.
 * Tell the user what their MakerSquare gold coins convert to.